cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 - You can use the [`/api/announce`](../reference/api#post-apiannounce-experimental) endpoint from someting like autobrr, instead of [`/api/webhook`](../reference/api#post-apiwebhook) to match what cross-seed already knows about your available media instead of searching your indexers.
 - If using [**autobrr**](https://autobrr.com/), consider setting up filters with [**omegabrr**](https://github.com/autobrr/omegabrr) to minimize calls to cross-seed
 - Adjust [`excludeRecentSearch` `excludeOlder` and `searchCadence`](./daemon.md#set-up-periodic-searches) to reduce searching
-- If your cross-seed runs continuously with an [`rssCadence`](./options.md#rsscadence), consider reducing or eliminating searching.
-RSS is capable of catching all releases if 24/7.
+- If your cross-seed runs continuously with an [`rssCadence`](./options.md#rsscadence), consider reducing the frequency of, or eliminating, searching via [`searchCadence`](./options.md#searchcadence).
+RSS is capable of catching all releases if ran 24/7.